cross-rs/cross/README.md

 [4] libc = musl, gcc = emcc; Some projects that use libc may fail due to wrong
     definitions (will be fixed by https://github.com/rust-lang/libc/pull/610)

+[5] Only works with native tests, that is, tests that do not depends on the
+    Android Runtime

 ## Debugging